mariahnorell/website/content/courses/hr_analytics/python/c_descriptives.md

 In this tutorial, I'll share how to pull basic and complex statistics from a dataset:

+## NumPy Library

+NumPy supports processing large sets of data as well as complex mathematical functions.

 ## Descriptives
 Total number of observations
 Mean, median, mode